PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

   derivations and extensive discussions of mathematics in the "Notes" section.

+* Docstrings may include a Raises_ section that describes which exceptions get raised and under what conditions.
+This section should be used only for errors that are non-obvious or have a large chance of getting raised.
+Documenting exceptions makes it easier for future developers to plan exception handling.
+However, in practice this section often becomes outdated.

 * Private code objects (e.g., code objects that begin with a single underscore, like ``_private_object``) should have docstrings.
 A docstring for a private code object may be a single line, and